 - Interaction and integration of different tools

-The deadline for submissions is Apr 13th, 2018.
-The complete schedule will be available online at the beginning of May.
+The deadline for submissions is May 17, 2015.
+The complete schedule will be available online by the end of May.

-Conference board members are: Mikio Braun (Zalando), Bernd Fondermann (brainlounge), Lars George (OpenCore), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer, responsible), and René Schönfeldt (dpunkt.verlag, responsible).
+Conference board members are: Pavlo Baron (codecentric), Mikio Braun (streamdrill), Klaas Bollhöfer (The unbelievable Machine Company), Bernd Fondermann (independent expert), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer), and René Schönfeldt (dpunkt.verlag).

 Please contact us with questions regarding the conference or the schedule of events: firstname.lastname@example.org